Israelis Vote in 3rd Election in a Year Focused on Netanyahu

 Netanyahu, the longest serving leader in Israeli history, has been the caretaker prime minister for more than a year as a divided Israel has weathered two inconclusive elections and a prolonged political paralysis.
 With opinion polls forecasting another deadlock, Netanyahu is seeking a late surge in support to score a parliamentary majority along with other nationalist parties that will deliver him a fourth consecutive term in office, and fifth overall.

-With both parties appearing unable to form a coalition with their traditional allies, and the prospect of a unity government between them seemingly off the table, Monday's vote may well turn into merely a preamble to another election.
+Both parties appear unable to form a coalition with their traditional allies.
+With the prospect of a unity government between them seemingly off the table after a particularly nasty campaign, Monday's vote may well turn into merely a preamble to another election.

+“I hope that today marks the start of a healing process, where we can begin living together again," Gantz said upon voting in his hometown of Rosh Ha'ayin in central Israel.
+The opposition leader warned voters not to “get drawn in by the lies or by the violence" after the acrimonious election campaign.

-There was little fanfare in the days leading up to the vote, with a noticeable absence of campaign posters on the streets and public rallies that typically characterize to run-up to Israeli elections.
+But there was little fanfare in the days leading up to the vote, with a noticeable absence of campaign posters on the streets and public rallies that typically characterize to run-up to Israeli elections.
 With voter fatigue clearly a factor, turnout could prove to be decisive.
 Election day is a national holiday in Israel and the country usually boasts one of the highest voter turnouts among Western democracies.
-But the three-repeat vote and fears of the new coronavirus, which has so far has been kept largely in check, look to hinder turnout.
+But the second repeat vote and fears of the new coronavirus, which has so far has been kept largely in check, look to hinder turnout.

 Israel set up some 15 stations to allow voting by hundreds of Israelis who have been ordered to remain in home-quarantine after possible exposure to the virus.